NBA Rumors: Los Angeles Lakers Not Interested In DeMarcus Cousins?

 Cousins ended his 2017-18 campaign with big numbers across the board.
 He averaged 25.2 points per game to go along with 12.9 rebounds, 5.4 assists, and 1.6 blocks per game.
 In addition to those numbers, Cousins shot 47.0 percent from the field overall and knocked down 35.4 percent from behind the three-point arc.

 A healthy Cousins is without question one of the most dominant big men in the NBA.
-Coming back from Achilles injury won’t be easy for the 6-foot-11, 270-pound center.
+Coming back from an Achilles injury won’t be easy for the 6-foot-11, 270-pound center.
 Cousins may see many teams lose interest in signing him, but he should be more focused on finding the right fit, not necessarily about big money.

 Signing a one-year deal to prove that he can bounce back from his injury would be the best move that Cousins can make.
 If he has a huge year in 2018-19, Cousins would be able to cash in during free agency next offseason.